swichers/php-quickfort-parser/README.md

 # QuickFort Blueprint Parser

-Library for parsing QuickFort blueprints.
+This is a simple library for parsing basic QuickFort blueprints.
+Only dig blueprints are implemented.
+There are no plans to actively work on this project, but pull requests for new features and layer types will be accepted.

 ## Example